 Usually, A Coaching Program Would Be In The 4-Digit Range; as it's considered one of the most valuable things on The Internet.
 So, with a price range like this, it's without a doubt a perfect fit for a Big-Ticket Back-End Offer.

+Group Coaching

 Group Coaching Is Similar To Coaching.
 The only difference is, Coaching is a One-On-One affair; while Group Coaching is done in Groups.